-List of Expe riments Exp.
-No. Name of Experiment S/O Hours Instruction: Instruction: that has suffic that you your examiner is f YouTube and Start by choosing the website that you will use for the remainder of the question.
+List of Exp Exp.
+No. Name of Experiment S/O Hours Instruction Instruction: Start by choosing the website that you will use for the remainder of the question.
 This can be any site that has sufficient complexity for the user to manipulate structured information, and should be asite that you yourself use regularly enough to be familiar with its interface.
 You may assume that the examiner is familiar with current versions of Facebook, Wikipedia, Gmail, Hermes web mail, YouTube and Amazon.
-If you wish to use a site other than one of these, please provide a pictorial 1 at you can refer to in your answer.
+If you wish to use a site other than one of these, please provide a pictorial sketch that you can refer to in your answer.
 (For Exp.
-No. 1 - 6) Name the website that you will refer to in the rest of this question, and explain the nature of the information structure that the user creates and interacts with when using this site.
+No. 1 - 6) 1 Name the website that you will refer to in the rest of this question, and explain the nature of the information structure that the user creates and interacts with when using this site.
 Provide a pictorial sketch if necessary, as described above.
 0 2 2 Describe two aspects of the visual language (marks, symbols, regions, surfaces) used in the design of this site.
 For each aspect, explain the nature of the correspondence between the visual appearance and its meaning or purpose within the interaction design.
 0 2 3 Describe a typical activity in which the user interacts with the information structure presented by the site.
-You should refer to two different Cognitive Dimensions that are particularly salient in this activity, and explain what effect each of these has on the user's Experience 0 1
+You should refer to two